-Many CB Radios users are struggling with setting up the antennas, so here’s how to quickly set up your CB radio antenna.
+You bought your first device, studied what a CB radio is.
+But many users are struggling with setting up the antennas, but still, there shouldn’t be a problem.
+Here’s how to quickly set up your CB radio antenna.

 Setting Up CB Radio Antenna

-Once you get your antenna home, take your mounting pole and attach it to the area of the home or yard you wish to place it.
+Once you get your antenna home, take your mounting pole and attach it to the area of the home or yard you wish to place it (click here for more information on antenna mounts).
 If you place it in the yard, make sure the pole is buried 3-5 feet deep and it is suggested to pour a small concrete slab to hold it in place during strong storms.
 Once you have secured the mounting pole in the ground and or connected it to the side of the home, place the antenna on the and secure it Bracket Mounting set and U-Bolts.
 You should be able to use a top and bottom set of brackets to firmly secure the antenna.
 You must point the antenna south, as all communication signals come from the south.

 One the antenna and pole are securely connected, connect the ground wires up to the mast on the antenna, then pull the wires down and secure it to another small pole or rod placed in the ground beside the mounting pole.
 This will be your ground wire for the setup.